 At TpT, we’re lucky to have a community of incredibly dedicated educators with a wide range of expertise, knowledge, and experience to share.
-This month, as part of our Teacher Voices series, we had the chance to speak with Lyle, a 4th grade teacher and TpT Teacher-Author, about his work to provide all educators with accurate insight into both the modern lifestyle and rich history of Native people.
+This month, as part of our Teacher Voices series, we had the chance to speak with Lyle, a 4th grade teacher and TpT Teacher-Author, about his work to provide all educators with accurate insight into both the modern lifestyle and rich history of Indigenous peoples from the United States.

 Tell us a little bit about yourself.

 I grew up in a tiny town called Porcupine on the Pine Ridge Indian Reservation in South Dakota.
 I’m a proud member of the Oglala Lakota Tribe.
 I grew up on the reservation, graduated from the local high school, and attended Duke University in North Carolina, where I learned the ins-and-outs of teaching.
 For the past few years, I’ve taught 4th graders at a few different schools on the Pine Ridge Reservation.

 Growing up where I grew up definitely drove me toward teaching.
 Our tribal schools are essentially 100 percent Lakota students, but my teachers were primarily non-Native.
 I’ve always been big on my tribe’s history, and I felt that many of my teachers didn’t truly integrate our culture and history into the classroom.
 I also come from a place where we lack a lot of male role models, and I believe that teaching is a great way to provide guidance and help the youth.
 I’d say these observations led me into teaching at the elementary level on the reservation.

 Teaching in my own community has always been a priority for me.
 I teach students from all around the reservation — my classroom is made up of all Lakota students.
 I have some of the best students in the world: they are passionate about their culture and history, willing to learn, and teach me as much as (sometimes more than!)
 I teach them.